 As I am sure you know, the most common use is to keep folks involved in a particular issue on the same page.
-By Cc’ing them they are then considered informed but are not required to reply.
+By Cc’ing them, they are then considered informed but are not required to reply.

-If you Cc: for political reasons alone, trying to make points with your boss/supervisor or by “e-tattling” you may not get the response you desire.
+If you Cc: for political reasons alone, such as trying to make points with your boss/supervisor or by “e-tattling”, you may not get the response you desire.
 Taking this approach is not one of a team player.

-It is always prudent to remove any recipients that are not necessary to, or interested in, the ongoing conversation and review all addresses (To: Cc: BCc:) that your reply will be sent to.
+It is always prudent to remove any recipients that are not necessary to, or interested in, the ongoing conversation.
+Review all addresses (To: Cc: BCc:) that your reply will be sent to.

 Now that you know how to use the Cc: field you won’t be clogging others inboxes with irrelevant, petty or CYA email that does not apply to them.